-Ever wondered besides an annual dental cleaning that is, what the most common complaint is when it comes to visits to a dental office?
+Ever wondered besides an annual dental cleaning that is, what the most common complaint is when it comes to visits to a dental office or a dentist?
 So many people, so many teeth – what’s the most common complaint when patients come to our office?
 With any number of possibilities, the answer might surprise you.
 With Dentists encouraging people to proactively care for their teeth, the number one reason up to 35% of patients visit a dentist is due to dental pain!
 In other words, all of the encouragement in the world won’t get some folks through the door for a proactive cleaning but waking up with a toothache?
 That warrants a dental visit for sure!

 Along with dental pain, a further 13% of patients in one survey report their dental visit was as a direct result of a booked appointment for regular care, while almost 7% said they visit the dentist only on suspicion of a cavity.
 It’s likely that dental pain – the main driver of visits – is a result of the two most common issues that dentists see in their offices on a regular basis, that is dental caries (cavities) and periodontal disease.
 In still other research, the other most common issues we see regularly are for concerns arising from gingivitis and halitosis.
 The team at Brinkley Dental, located in north Brampton, didn’t really need a survey to tell us these results – we see it every day!
 If you have concerns about any of these issues, we can help.
 In the meantime, here are just a few top tips for managing your dental care together with the team here at Brinkley.